OmariB01/OmariB01.github.io/_pages/about.md

   - /about.html
 ---

 This is the front page of my portfolio website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-You find projects of mine, a little information about me, and anything else I decide to add in the future!
+You'll find projects of mine, a little information about me, and anything else I decide to add in the future!